yask123/Instant-Music-Downloader/README.md

 Auto-Music-Downloader
 =====================

-#Instantly download any song, without knowing the name of the song!
+#Instantly download any song!

+without knowing the name of the song!

 Eg:
 ```❯ python music_downloader.py```